jitesh-kumar-b/Covid-19-Chatbot--CoViBOT-/README.md

 # seq2seq-chatbot
 A sequence2sequence chatbot implementation with TensorFlow.

+The models and datsets are uploaded in google drive due to size issues.

 ## Chatting with a trained model
 To chat with a trained model from a python console: